onsi/ginkgo/docs/index.md

 We saw a quick preview of the `NodeTimeout` decorator above.
 This applies a timeout deadline to a single node and can be applied to any interruptible node.
 Once the `NodeTimeout` elapses, Ginkgo will cancel the interruptible node's context.

 `SpecTimeout` is similar to `NodeTimeout` but can only decorate `It` nodes and acts as a deadline for the lifecycle of the spec.
 That is, all nodes associated with the spec need to complete before `SpecTimeout` expires.
-Note that individual nodes within the spec can also have a `NodeTimeout` - however that timeout can only ever be more stringent than the deadline implied by `SpecTimeout`.
+Note that individual nodes within the spec can also have a `NodeTimeout` - however, that timeout can only ever be more stringent than the deadline implied by `SpecTimeout`.
 Here's a simple example:

 ```go
 Describe("interacting with the library", func() {